If you feel a dull, steady pain that feels like a band tightening around your head, you may have a tension headache.

 Call Your Doctor About a Headache If:

 You have a new kind of headache that you've never felt before.
 Does it happen the first thing in the morning, bring on vomiting, and then go away during the day?
-You may have high blood pressure or, in very rare cases, a brain tumor.
 See your doctor without delay.

 You have a high fever and severe pain with nausea and a stiff neck.
 Does light hurt your eyes?
 You may have meningitis.
 Get medical help now.

 You are drowsy with dizziness, vertigo, nausea, or vomiting after a head injury.
 You may have a concussion.
 See your doctor right away.